justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 (3)

 You are encouraged (if you use a thoughtful upper ontology) to unpack meaning.
-I think of the semantic web as the exploded part diagram for the web's data.
+I think of the semantic web as something like the exploded part diagram for the web's data.

 ![exploded diagram](media/exploded_diagram.jpg)